barbarer/py4e-int/_sources/lists/MixedupCode.rst

 .. activecode::  str-listMixed_append-ac

     Finish the code below to iterate through the strings in "list" and append them to "long_list" if the length is greater than 4.
+For example, if "list" contains ["four", "Michigan", "yellow", "at", "blue", "go blue"], then "long_list" should be ["Michigan", "yellow", "go blue"].

     ~~~~
-    def michigan():
+    def michigan(list):
-        list = ["four", "Michigan", "yellow", "at", "blue", "go blue"]
         long_list = []

         return long_list